 On December 30, 1970, 13 Hereford was acquired from Berthe Lessard by the Wig Wam Wig Corporation (George Santomeno, president and treasurer).

 On May 16, 1977, William J. Doran purchased 13 Hereford from the Wig Wam Wig Corporation.
-In October of 1977, he applied for (and subsequently received) permission to extend the existing partial fourth floor over the remainder of the roof (which previously had been a deck).
+In October of 1977, he applied for (and subsequently received) permission to expand the existing partial fourth story at the rear of the house, extending it further towards the front (where there previously had been a deck) so that would be approximately two-thirds of a full story.

 On March 7, 1983, 13 Hereford was purchased from William Doran by Adelbert L. Spitzer and his wife, Diane Young-Spitzer